 That’s because there are some elements of this site that need to be understood with at least a basic understanding.

 At the core of the technology it uses is the fact that you have to give them control of your computer.

 In a manner of speaking their program uses power from the CPU to manipulate the processor usage to run other things in order to make you money.

-The technology is constantly worked on and I believe this type of coinage may be a part of everyone’s future way of banking, but it’s not my place to discuss new world order mumbo jumbo here.
+Their technology is constantly being worked on and I believe this type of coinage may be a part of everyone’s future way of banking.

 However, it’s not exactly certain just how it works in detail, which raises a little suspicion on my part.

-Digital Generation – You Love Life has a fair amount of negative press and complaints, but they mostly deal with the technology, and again, it’s not my place to get into a technical journal for the sake of this review.
+But they mostly deal with technology, and again, it’s not my place to get into a technical journal for the sake of this review.

 There is no real way to tell what it might use your CPU usage for, really, other than crowd computing.

 Lesser concerns include Digital Generation is only running this experiment for 10 years.

 And also, you can only have one account set up for one program per computer.